 Social & Emotional Enrichment

-“(Valuable outcome of NCCP) Closer community!
+“[One valuable outcome of NCCP is] Closer community!
 When the parents and students are both engaged, there is a greater chance for a more successful household.”-Teacher, North Chicago Community School District 187

-North Chicago Community Partners (NCCP) works with school administration, social workers and teachers to create safe and effective school environments that enhance academic performance and recognize the strong relationship between social emotional learning and student achievement.
+North Chicago Community Partners (NCCP) works with school administration, social workers and teachers to create safe and effective school environments that enhance academic performance and make full use of the strong relationship between social emotional learning and student achievement.

 NCCP’s Student Social and Emotional Support programs strive to address core competencies identified by the Collaborative for Academic, Social and Emotional Learning.
 This includes self-awareness, self-management, social awareness, relationship skills and responsible decision making.